-In addition, in alignment with its mission of educating students for a global society, UNE is constructing a campus in Tangier, Morocco, opening in 2014.
+In addition, in alignment with its mission of educating students for a global society, UNE opened a campus in Tangier, Morocco in 2014.
 UNE students can choose to spend a semester or year in Tangier, at no additional cost.

 UNE also offers the flexibility of more than a dozen degree and certificate programs in a distance learning online format.
 Enrollment in these programs has been strong; UNE's Master of Public Health, a program accredited by the Council on Education for Public Health, enrolled 100 students in 2011 and almost doubled that number, to 190, in 2013.